quentin-lc/frailtypack/paper/paper.md

     +          pte.boot.nmc=500, pte.integ.type=2)
 :::

-In order to use this function, the user has to provide a dataset (argument `data`) of the following structure:
+In order to use this function, the user must provide a dataset (argument `data`) with the following structure:

 ::: small
     R> head(data)